-Percy House is located on the west side of Percy Street between Gallowgate and Leazes Park Road and is to the right of Barclays Bank and opposite Eldon Square Shopping centre.
+Percy House is located on the west side of Percy Street between Gallowgate and Leazes Park Road and is to the right of the old Barclays Bank building and opposite Eldon Square Shopping centre.

 It is only a few minutes walk away from a Metro Station (St James, Monument*, or Haymarket) or a Bus Station (Eldon Square, or Haymarket).

 (*Monument Metro Station is one stop from Newcastle Central Station).